 - As a new-age investment, peer-to-peer lending companies enable higher returns and lesser hassle compared to conventional investments like mutual funds, stocks, and deposit accounts.

-- An investor can earn an estimated 12% p.a. returns.
+- An investor can earn stabilised estimated 10-12% p.a. returns.
 Moreover, sustained higher returns on investment and no market volatility make Peer-to-peer lending a sought-after investment option among investors.

 - The key for default risk mitigation is diversification of investment among multiple borrowers.
 Optimal diversification can vastly improve the performance of your Peer-to-peer investments ensuring higher returns.